mocktools/go-smtp-mock/README.md

   // It's equal to empty []string
   NotRegisteredEmails:           []string{"nobody@olo.com", "non-existent@email.com"},

+  // Ability to specify HELO response delay in seconds.
+It runs immediately,
+  // equals to 0 seconds by default
+  ResponseDelayHelo:             2,

+  // Ability to specify MAIL FROM response delay in seconds.
+It runs immediately,
+  // equals to 0 seconds by default
+  ResponseDelayMailfrom:         2,

+  // Ability to specify RCPT TO response delay in seconds.
+It runs immediately,
+  // equals to 0 seconds by default
+  ResponseDelayRcptto:           2,

+  // Ability to specify DATA response delay in seconds.
+It runs immediately,
+  // equals to 0 seconds by default
+  ResponseDelayData:             2,

+  // Ability to specify message response delay in seconds.
+It runs immediately,
+  // equals to 0 seconds by default
+  ResponseDelayMessage:          2,

+  // Ability to specify QUIT response delay in seconds.
+It runs immediately,
+  // equals to 0 seconds by default
+  ResponseDelayQuit:             2,

   // Ability to specify message body size limit.
 It's equal to 10485760 bytes (10MB) by default
   MsgSizeLimit:                  5,

   // Customazing SMTP command handler messages context
   // ---------------------------------------------------------------------